 - Monitor your sales – Keep under the £90,000 threshold where possible

-- Don’t assume exemption – Most facial aesthetics are 20% VAT rate.
+- Don’t assume exemption – Facial aesthetics are 20% VAT rate.

-- Keep detailed records – If claiming exemption, show a clear medical diagnosis.
+- Keep detailed records – If claiming exemption, show a clear dental treatment plan.

 - Factor VAT into pricing – Avoid unexpected bills.